Passiflora: Taxonomy

 Some studies have shown that the segregate Old World genera Hollrungia and Tetrapathaea are nested within Passiflora, and form a fifth subgenus (Tetrapathaea).
 Other studies support the current four subgenus classification.

 Relationships below the subgenus level are not known with certainty and are an active area of research.
 The Old World species form two clades – supersection Disemma (part of subgenus Decaloba) and subgenus Tetrapathaea.
 The former is composed of 21 species divided into sections Disemma (three Australian species), Holrungiella (one New Guinean species) and Octandranthus (seventeen south and east Asian species).

 The remaining (New World) species of subgenus Decaloba are divided into seven supersections.
 Supersection Pterosperma includes four species from Central America and southern Mexico.
 Supersection Hahniopathanthus includes five species from Central America, Mexico and northernmost South America.
 Supersection Cicea includes nineteen species, with apetalous flowers.
 Supersection Bryonioides includes twenty-one species, with a distribution centered on Mexico.
 Supersection Auriculata includes eight species from South America, one of which is also found in Central America.
 Supersection Multiflora includes nineteen species.
 Supersection Decaloba includes 123 species.

 Distribution

 Passiflora has a largely neotropic distribution, unlike other genera in the family Passifloraceae, which includes more Old World species (such as the genus Adenia).
-The vast majority of Passiflora are found in Mexico, Central America, the United States and South America, although there are additional representatives in Southeast Asia and Oceania.
+The vast majority of Passiflora are found in the United States and Latin America, although there are additional representatives in Southeast Asia and Oceania.
 New species continue to be identified: for example, P. xishuangbannaensis and P. pardifolia have only been known to the scientific community since 2005 and 2006, respectively.

 Some species of Passiflora have been naturalized beyond their native ranges.
 For example, the blue passion flower (P. caerulea) now grows wild in Spain.
 The purple passionfruit (P. edulis) and its yellow relative flavicarpa have been introduced in many tropical regions as commercial crops.